- 2017–2018 GCA Handbook [PDF]

 Does the program provide textbooks and other instructional materials?

 Yes.
 We provide the textbooks and instructional materials that are needed to complete the program.
-These books and materials are sent to students directly.
+These books and materials are sent directly to students.

 How much time do students spend on the computer?